hxc180000/customer-churn-analysis/README.md

 # Customer Churn Analysis

-This project looks at customer churn in a telecom dataset and focuses on understanding why customers leave and how to reduce churn.
+In this project, I looked at customer churn in a telecom dataset to understand why customers leave and what factors are most related to churn.

 **Tools:** SQL (SQLite) · Python (pandas, matplotlib, scikit-learn) · Logistic Regression

 ---

 ## What This Project Does

-Analyzed 7,043 telecom customers to understand why customers leave and which ones are most at risk.
+Analyzed a telecom dataset with 7,043 customers to understand why customers leave and who is most at risk.

+Used SQL to explore the data and break down churn by contract type and tenure, and Python for data cleaning and visualization.

-Used SQL for initial data exploration, Python for EDA and visualization, and logistic regression to identify the key drivers of churn.
+Built a logistic regression model to identify the key drivers of churn.

 ---